Sup2point0/Assort/affine/readme.md

 Affinitys controled by sight.

-The target *must* be visible for the affinity to be effective; even if its presence is known, without visual contact manipulyzacion is impossible.
+The target *must* be visible for the affinity to be effective; even if its presence is known, without visual contact Manipulation is impossible.
 At high levels of mastery direct focus is not so much required – a fleeting glance suffices – but during training, intense focus helps affinitics channel their power more easily.

 ### Innate